 At the same time, the public need to be motivated and empowered to change their behaviour to make use of low-carbon transport and active modes such as walking and cycling.
 Getting people to break their habits and shift away from private vehicles remains a key challenge for policy-makers.

-The event will consist of two days, during which several sessions will take place.
+The event will take place at the Mediterranean Palace.
+It will consist of two days, during which several sessions will take place.

 28 June | Workshop | 9:30 to 17:30 EEST